cyli2019/Spatial-Temporal-Representation-Learning/README.md

 3. **Variational graph auto-encoders**.
 Kipf, Thomas N., and Max Welling.
 ArXiv (2016). [[pdf](https://arxiv.org/pdf/1611.07308.pdf%5D)] [[code](https://github.com/tkipf/gae)]

 ## Acknowledgements
+We will continue to update this paper list.
+If you have any suggestions, you can add an issue.

 Great thanks to other contributors ! (names are not listed in particular order)